We're here to help you fix your frustrating Amazon Fire TV Stick problems

 If there’s a problem with the Amazon Fire Stick itself, the best troubleshooting tip is to unplug the Fire Stick from the HDMI port as well as the USB power.
 Wait about 10–15 seconds and plug it back in.

-Another issue we’ve seen is with some of the Amazon Fire apps not working or crashing.
-In the age of the most popular streaming apps like Netflix and HBO Max, this is more common than we’d like.
-In some cases, the problem is related to memory on the device.
+In some cases, you'll get actual error codes like UVP 1011 from certain apps like Paramount+ which are specifically related to the Amazon Fire Stick TV.
+The problem is often related to memory on the device.
 If you have opened too many apps and a few of them are still running in the background, your device’s memory can become overwhelmed.

 Again, the solution that seems to work best is to unplug the device and the USB power, wait about 10–15 seconds, and plug them back in.
 This reboots the device and closes all running apps, giving your Firestick’s memory a fresh start.